-Boulder's citywide Racial Equity Plan includes a short-term objective that "City staff will collect relevant data, (and) coordinate data systems to understand and track needs and impacts."
+Boulder's citywide Racial Equity Plan includes a shortterm objective that "City staff will collect relevant data, (and) coordinate data systems to understand and track needs and impacts."
 While this is an objective for internal processes, it also applies to how BPR provides services to the public.
 The department is committed to providing a parks and recreation system that meets the needs of the community equitability.
-In alignment with community feedback, citywide equity and resilience goals and target metrics of the Boulder Valley Comprehensive Plan, BPR will utilize equity mapping as a measurement and evaluation tool to fill gaps in service throughout the community.
+In alignment with community feedback, citywide sustainability, equity and resilience goals and target metrics of the Boulder Valley Comprehensive Plan, BPR will utilize equity mapping as a measurement and evaluation tool to fill gaps in service throughout the community.

-Equity mapping will be part of decision making and priority setting moving forward, along with adherence to citywide initiatives, and the AMP and RPI processes.
+Equity mapping will be part of decision making and priority setting moving forward, along with adherence to citywide initiatives, and the Asset Management Program (AMP) and Recreation Priority Index (RPI) processes.
 With equity mapping, BPR can analyze Level of Service (LOS) against several indicators, which when layered together reveal geographic locations that may need additional services.
 Adding this mapping will help prioritize investments, measure success and create a more equitable parks and recreation system far into the future.